ucbds-infra/otter-grader/docs/otter_assign/r_notebook_format.rst

     ```

 This cell is removed from both output notebooks.
 Any unspecified keys will keep their default
 values.
-For more information about many of these arguments, see `Usage and Output <usage.md>`_.
-The
+For more information about many of these arguments, see :ref:`Usage and Output
-YAML block below lists all configurations **supported with R** and their defaults.
-Any keys that
+<otter_assign_usage>`.
+The YAML block below lists all configurations **supported with R** and their
-appear in the Python section but not below will be ignored when using Otter Assign with R.
+defaults.
+Any keys that appear in the Python section but not below will be ignored when using Otter
+Assign with R.

 .. code-block:: yaml